Buick Envision: Sales

 In 2017, the Envision was Buick's third bestselling model in the U.S. with sales of just over 41,000 units.
 Sales in the U.S. dropped 27% in 2018 but rebounded slightly in 2019.
 In 2020, Envision was the only Buick model in the U.S. to see a sales increase over 2019.

-Tariff Impact
+Tariff impact

-On August 6, 2018, General Motors announced that it might withdraw the Envision from the United States and Canada markets due to the China-United States trade war, should a request to seek a waiver to continue to import the vehicle be denied.
-GM sought the waiver amid a trade disagreement between the United States and China over tariffs that could hurt the sales of the Envision.
-The automaker sees the potential exemption as "the only way" to continue offering the vehicle to U.S. consumers, according to GM President Dan Ammann.
-The exemption was denied on May 29, 2019, but GM has opted to pay the tariffs without raising the price on the vehicle for the time being.
-Buick is confident that ongoing talks between China and the United States could spare the Envision's future in North America.
+On August 6, 2018, General Motors announced that it might withdraw the Envision from the United States and Canada markets due to President Donald Trump's tariffs on Chinese goods should its request to seek a tariff waiver for the vehicles be denied.
+The automaker saw the exemption as "the only way" to continue offering the vehicle to U.S. consumers, according to GM President Dan Ammann.
+The exemption was denied on May 29, 2019, but GM opted to pay the tariffs without raising the price on the vehicle.